Portuguese Colonial War: Opposition in Portugal

 The government presented as a general consensus that the colonies were a part of the national unity, closer to overseas provinces than to true colonies.
 The communists were the first party to oppose the official view, since they saw the Portuguese presence in the colonies as an act against the colonies' right to self determination.
 During its 5th Congress, in 1957, the illegal Portuguese Communist Party (Partido Comunista Português – PCP) was the first political organization to demand the immediate and total independence of the colonies.

 However, being the only truly organized opposition movement, the PCP had to play two roles.
 One role was that of a communist party with an anti-colonialist position; the other role was to be a cohesive force drawing together a broad spectrum of opposing parties.
-Therefore, it had to accede to views that didn't reflect its true anticolonial position.
+Therefore, it had to accede to views that did not reflect its true anticolonial position.

 Several opposition figures outside the PCP also had anticolonial opinions, such as the candidates to the fraudulent presidential elections, like Norton de Matos (in 1949), Quintão Meireles (in 1951), and Humberto Delgado (in 1958).
-The communist candidates had, obviously, the same positions.
+The communist candidates had the same positions.
 Among them were Rui Luís Gomes and Arlindo Vicente; the former was not allowed to participate in the election, and the latter supported Delgado in 1958.

 After the electoral fraud of 1958, Humberto Delgado formed the Independent National Movement (Movimento Nacional Independente – MNI) that, in October 1960, agreed that there was a need to prepare the people in the colonies, before giving them the right of self-determination.
 Despite this, no detailed policies for achieving this goal were set out.

 In 1961, the nº8 of the Military Tribune had as its title "Let's end the war of Angola".
 The authors were linked to the Patriotic Action Councils (Juntas de Acção Patriótica – JAP), supporters of Humberto Delgado, and responsible for the attack on the barracks of Beja.
 The Portuguese National Liberation Front (Frente Portuguesa de Libertação Nacional – FPLN), founded in December 1962, attacked the conciliatory positions.
 The official feeling of the Portuguese state, despite all this, was the same: Portugal had inalienable and legitimate rights over the colonies and this was what was transmitted through the media and through the state propaganda.

 In April 1964, the Directory of Democratic-Social Action (Acção Democrato-Social – ADS) presented a political solution rather than a military one.
 In agreement with this initiative in 1966, Mário Soares suggested there should be a referendum on the overseas policy Portugal should follow, and that the referendum should be preceded by a national discussion to take place in the six months prior to the referendum.

 The end of Salazar's rule in 1968, due to illness, did not prompt any change in the political panorama.
 The radicalization of the opposition movements started with the younger people who also felt victimized by the continuation of the war.